 That’s what a NonCon is, but where can you get one?
 The answer, surprisingly to many, is that it’s pretty difficult to find a lawyer that can do one.
 The reason for this is at least twofold: (1) not many lawyers even know what a NonCon is so they are unprepared to prepare one; and (2) lenders are incredibly picky about the form of the NonCon – it’s unlike just about any other opinion letter used in commerce.
 The difference is that almost all other opinion letters are short, relatively brief things that don’t contain any legal analysis.
 A NonCon, however, is a completely different animal in that it’s what’s called a “reasoned opinion.”
 While most opinion letters run five to maybe 10 pages and deals with relatively superficial issues, a NonCon opinion runs upwards of 30 pages and contains a full, detailed discussion of applicable laws (both state and federal) and applies those laws to a deep dive into the relevant facts surrounding the borrower and the entity.
 The letter’s content is negotiated with a lawyer who represents the lender, and when finalized concludes with the firm statement that a bankruptcy court “will not” order the substantive consolidation of the borrower’s asset with a related entity’s bankruptcy estate.
 (And if you know lawyers, we don’t usually say things like “will not.”
 We like the more comfortable “should not,” but that’s insufficient in the NonCon world.)

 So you need to find a lawyer who (a) has experience with both corporate and bankruptcy law; (b) knows what a NonCon is; (c) has prepared NonCons in the past; and (d) possesses the knowledge and resources to actually produce the 30-or-so-page letter to the lender’s and its counsel’s satisfaction.
-As you can imagine, the pool of attorneys who possess all three is small.
+As you can imagine, the pool of attorneys who possess all four is small.
 So small, in fact, that Freddie Mac’s panel of lawyers who represent the lender in NonCon negotiations contains only four lawyers nationwide (at the time of this writing).

 I have all four of those criteria, and I’d be happy to discuss your NonCon needs.
 Give me a call.